 (b) shall, within a period of 3 days after the date of the discovery, furnish to the Minister particulars in writing of the discovery.

+(1a) If geothermal energy resources are discovered in a geothermal permit area or geothermal drilling reservation, the permittee or the holder of the drilling reservation, as the case requires —

+(a) shall forthwith inform the Minister of the discovery; and

+(b) shall, within a period of 3 days after the date of the discovery, furnish to the Minister particulars in writing of the discovery.

+(1b) If —

+(a) petroleum is discovered in a geothermal permit area or geothermal drilling reservation; or

+(b) geothermal energy resources are discovered in a petroleum permit area or petroleum drilling reservation,

+the permittee or the holder of the drilling reservation, as the case requires, shall, within a period of 3 days after the date of the discovery, furnish to the Minister particulars in writing of the discovery.

-(2) Where petroleum is discovered in a permit area or drilling reservation, the Minister may, from time to time, by instrument in writing served on the permittee or holder of the drilling reservation, as the case requires, direct the permittee or holder of the drilling reservation, as the case may be, to furnish to him, within the period specified in the instrument, particulars in writing of any one or more of the following —
+(2) Where petroleum is discovered in a petroleum permit area or petroleum drilling reservation, the Minister may, from time to time, by instrument in writing served on the permittee or holder of the drilling reservation, as the case requires, direct the permittee or holder of the drilling reservation, as the case may be, to furnish to him, within the period specified in the instrument, particulars in writing of any one or more of the following —

 (a) the chemical composition and physical properties of the petroleum;